Collapsed chimney at the Lyttelton Timeball Station

 Where can I get advice?

-The NZHPT, Councils and ICOMOS New Zealand have compiled and are regularly updating lists of heritage specialists who may be able to provide advice and to be engaged by property owners to carry out conservation repairs:
+The NZHPT, Councils and ICOMOS New Zealand have compiled lists of heritage specialists who may be able to provide advice and to be engaged by property owners to carry out conservation repairs.
+You are best advised to contact professional associations (pdf) for advice on contacting tradespeople, and other professionals near you.

 To record any issues or concerns relating to heritage properties, please email the NZHPT, the Christchurch City Council, the Selwyn District Council or call the Waimakiriri District Council on 03 311 8900 or toll free 03 327 6834.